A conservation based sanctuary for native wildlife

 - Birds of Prey and many more

 Some animals will never be able to be released into the wild.
-These animals find sanctuary at Trowunna.
-As you walk around the park, you will find some of the bird enclosures empty.
+These animals find a home at Trowunna.
+As you walk around the sanctuary, you will find some of the bird enclosures empty.
 This is because these birds are able to come and go as they please.
 If the animals are with us for their whole life, we give them the best possible quality of life we can.

 Over our 30 years of operation we have had many residents, and each of our orphaned and rescued animals have their own unique story.
 There is the story of our wedge-tailed eagles, who have been with us for 25 years, but you will have to come and join us on one of our free public tours for that amazing story.